nudoru/xlmock/README.md

-# xlmock
+# Experience Layer CSS + HTML Playground

-Mockup of the Experience Layer UI
+Styles and HTML for Experience Layer styles.
+Design work by AtlanticBT for Red Hat.